TimberTrader/chattyApp/README.md

 Using  JSX I built a number of React components that rendered a single page application.
 SPA’s dynamically rewrite the current page rather than loading entire new pages from a server.

 This project was built over three days.
 It also demonstrates the use of .git and Github in managing a project for a single developer.
 Inadvertently, a significant rework of the version control was undertaken at the end in order to merge two existing repositories into the one you are currently visiting.
-An excellent learning opportunity which resulted in much of the commit history being preserved.
+An excellent learning opportunity which resulted in the commit history being preserved.

 ## Getting started
 Chatty App requires two servers: one to manage the real time communication and the other to send the app to the client.